 In case of a final rejection, while such action must be properly responded to within the six months' period, and an appeal, if filed, must be completed by the applicant, such appeal will not be set for hearing by the Board of Appeals until the secrecy order is removed, unless specifically ordered by the Commissioner.

-In the case of an Interference involving a

-"Secrecy Order" Case, see 1111.04.
+In the situation where one or more conflicting cases is a "Secrecy Order" case, see 1111.04.

 When a "Secrecy Order" Case is in condition for allowance a notice of allowability [Form D-10] is issued, thus closing the prosecution.
 Any amendments received thereafter are not entered or responded to until such time as the secrecy order is rescinded.
 At such time amendments which are free from objection will be entered; otherwise they are denied entry.

-Applications Relating to Atomic 108 Energy
+108 Applications Relating to Atomic Energy

 Rule 14(c) reads as follows:

 "Applications for patents which disclose or which appear to disclose, or which purport to disclose, inventions or discoveries relating to atomic energy are reported to the Atomic Energy Commission and the Commission will be given access to such applications, but such reporting does not constitute a determination that the subject matter of each application so reported is in fact useful or an invention or discovery or that such application in fact discloses subject matter in categories specified by secs.
 151(c) and 151(d) of the Atomic Energy Act of 1954, 68 Stat.
 919; 42 U.S.C.
 2181."

-The Atomic Energy Act of 1954 requires that the Commissioner of Patents shall notify the Atomic Energy Commission of all applications for patent which, in his opinion, disclose inventions or discoveries required to be reported under subsection 151c which reads as follows: "Any invention or discovery useful (1) in the production or utilization of special nuclear material or atomic energy. . . ."
+The Atomic Energy Act of 1954 requires that the Commissioner of Patents shall notify the Atomic Energy Commission of all applications for patent which, in his opinion, disclose inventions or discoveries required to be reported under subsection 151c which reads as follows:

+"Any invention or discovery useful (1) in the production or utilization of special nuclear material or atomic energy. . . ."

 The term "atomic energy" is defined as all forms of energy released in the course of nuclear fission or nuclear transformation.
+It is helpful if a check mark is made in the margin opposite to the part of the specification which is significant in suggesting that the application be reported.

-To carry out the responsibilities of the Commissioner under the Act, applications must be inspected promptly when received and those which appear to relate to Atomic Energy MUST BE PROMPTLY submitted to the Patent Security Division.
+To carry out the responsibilities of the Commissioner under the Act, applications must be inspected promptly when received and those which appear to relate to Atomic Energy MUST BE PROMPTLY submitted to Group 220 even though the applications are owned or prosecuted by the United States or, indeed, the Atomic Energy Commission.
 In considering applications under the terms of Rule 14(c), the relation of the subject matter to national security under Sec.
-107.01 is not a significant factor.
-EVEN applications using a well-known radioactive source for any purpose or which disclose inventions having special relation to atomic energy MUST BE SUBMITTED TO THE PATENT SECURITY DIVISION.
-Sec 706.03(b).
+107.01 is not a significant EVEN applications using a wellfactor. known radioactive source for any purpose or which disclose inventions having special relation to atomic energy MUST BE SUBMIT-TED TO Group 220.
+See 706.03(b).
 (Basis: Notice of April 25, 1956.)

-109 Security Markings Under Executive Order 10,501, 18 Federal Register Number 220, page 7049, standards are prescribed for the marketing, handling, and care of official information which requires safeguarding in the interest of security.
+109 Security Markings

+Under Executive Order 10,501, 18 Federal Register Number 220, page 7049, standards are prescribed for the marketing, handling, and care of official information which requires safeguarding in the interest of security.

 Papers marked as prescribed in the Executive order, and showing that such marking is applied by, or at the direction of, a Government Agency, are accepted in patent applications.
-All applications or papers in the Patent Office bearing words such as "Secret," or "Confidential," must be promptly referred to the Patent Security Division for clarification or security treatment.
+All applications or papers in the Patent Office bearing words such as "Secret," or "Confidential," must be promptly referred to Group 220 for clarification or security treatment.
 Under no circumstances can any such application, drawing, exhibit, or other paper be placed in public records, such as the Patented Files, until all security markings have been considered and declassified or otherwise explained.